lsst/ctrl_bps_panda/doc/lsst.ctrl.bps.panda/userguide.rst

 See `bps submit`_ and https://panda.lsst.io for details.

 ..
-Describe any plugin specific ascpects of a submissinon below if any.
+Describe any plugin specific aspects of a submission below if any.

 .. __: https://pipelines.lsst.io/v/weekly/modules/lsst.ctrl.bps/quickstart.html#submitting-a-run